Evans thanks listeners on Radio 2 return

 "She was an incredible woman.
 Anyone who's ever met her will tell you that and ultimately there was no battle lost, only a life won."

-Listeners to Evans' breakfast show were often kept abreast of his mother's activities.
+Listeners to Evans's breakfast show were often kept abreast of his mother's activities.

 Follow us on Facebook, on Twitter @BBCNewsEnts, or on Instagram at bbcnewsents.
 If you have a story suggestion email entertainment.news@bbc.co.uk.